wrossmorrow/machtests/README.md

-    h - print this message and exit. r - reset locally-stored, monotonic run index. use with caution. d - do a dry-run; that is, don't actually run any tests themselves v - print verbose logs for the tester l - store local results only
+    h - print this message and exit. r - reset locally-stored, monotonic run index. use with caution. d - do a dry-run; that is, don't actually run any tests themselves p - run only \"production\" tests, those WITHOUT a \"@draft\" frontmatter tag v - print verbose logs for the tester l - store local results only (ignore all remote uploads) s - store ONLY sqlite3 results (if configured) i - store ONLY influxdb results (if configured) w - store ONLY S3 results (if configured)
-    s - store ONLY sqlite3 results (if configured) i - store ONLY influxdb results (if configured) w - store ONLY S3 results (if configured)
+    P - opposite of -p, run \"@draft\" tests only
     D - keep .defaults file, so that it can be reviewed outside of a particular run E - write out a .env-tests file for the run, so it can be reviewed L - do NOT store local results (delete after completion)